Simon Baker, updated 17 March 2015

 Viewing angles not as wide as IPS/PLS.
 Some improvements in very recent generations

 Patterned Vertical Alignment (PVA)

 Sub-pixels in the PVA screen in the Samsung UE40D7000 screen.
 Image courtesy of Digitalversus.com

-PVA was developed by Samsung as an alternative to MVA in the late 1990's, designed as an alternative to P-MVA and S-MVA matrices.
-The parameters and the development methods for PVA and MVA are so different that PVA can be truly regarded as an independent technology.
+PVA was developed by Samsung as an alternative to MVA in the late 1990's.
+The parameters and the development methods for PVA and MVA are so different that PVA can be truly regarded as an independent technology, although it is still a 'Vertical Alignment' technology type and has many similar characteristics.
 PVA is a Samsung only technology.

 There was the same problem with traditional PVA matrices as with MVA offerings – their response time grew considerably when there’s a smaller difference between the initial and final states of the pixel.
 Again, PVA panels were not nearly as responsive as TN Film panels.
 With the introduction of MagicSpeed (Samsung's overdrive / RTC) with later generations (see below), response times have been greatly improved and are comparable to MVA panels in this regard on similarly spec-ed panels.
 They still remain behind TN Film panels in gaming use, but the overdrive really has helped improve in this area.
 There are no PVA panels supporting native 120Hz+ refresh rates and Samsung have no plans to produce any at this time.
 In fact Samsung's investment in PVA seems to have been cut back significantly in favour of their IPS-like PLS technology.